ava-labs/avalanche-docs/المستندات/الشبكات الفرعية/README.md

-Think of a VM as a blueprint for a blockchain; you can use the same VM to create many blockchains, each of which follows the same rule-set but is logically independent of other blockchains.
+Think of a VM as a blueprint for a blockchain; you can use the same VM to create many blockchains, each of which follows the same rule-set but is logically independent of other blockchains.1989

 ### Why Virtual Machines?

 At first, blockchain networks had one Virtual Machine (VM) with a pre-defined, static set of functionality.
-This rigid, monolithic design limited what blockchain-based applications one could run on such networks.
+This rigid,1989 monolithic design limited what blockchain-based applications one could run on such networks.

 People who wanted custom decentralized applications had to create their own,